(Post by Paul Fitzpatrick, of London – February 2021)

 As a keen curator from the days of mixtapes to playlists I challenged myself to put together my own 70’s Guilty Pleasure playlist, but there was a strict rule I wanted to adhere to – all the tracks needed to be genuine Guilty Pleasures, songs that I’ve never admitted to liking to anyone but myself.

 What this means of course is that it’s a playlist like no other.
-No songs have been added to boost credibility which admit it, is something we all do right?
+No songs have been added to boost credibility which if we’re honest, is something we all do right?

 I’m not saying any of these songs are classics, rather songs that have been left behind, ignored, (by me) and now it’s time to bring them back into the fold and give them their due, even if it’s in a ‘back-handed-compliment’ kind of way.